The Cling Wrap Trick for Smoother Polymer Clay Cutter Edges

 For popping trapped air bubbles under the wrap before cutting.
 Small investment, prevents frustrating trapped air pockets.

-Pre-tear eight to ten wrap pieces at session start, chill multiple slabs together and rotate as each warms, and reserve wrap for showcase hero pieces only.
+For high-volume makers cutting dozens of shapes per session, a few batching habits keep things moving: pre-tear eight to ten wrap pieces at session start, chill multiple slabs together and rotate as each warms, and reserve the wrap technique for the pieces where softer edges matter most.

 Pre-Cut Your Wrap